Come and visit us

 At present we have one Sunday-morning service at 10:00 a.m.
-From September to June, we have a Saturday evening service at 5:00 pm, as well as a Wednesday service at 6:00 pm in October, we will resume our midweek Eucharists from the 1928 Book of Common Prayer.
-Also, on the 2nd Sunday of each month at 8:00 am, we have a Healing Service.
+From September to June, we have a Saturday evening service at 5:00 pm, as well as a Wednesday service at 6:00 pm.
+On the 2nd Sunday of each month at 8:00 am, we have a Healing Service.
 More details can be found at www.stcraleigh.org/our-worship

 What do I need to bring or wear?

 It is our custom to provide full service bulletins with everything you will need to participate in our service, minus hymns (which are found in hymn books in the pews).
 As for what to wear, most adults in our congregation wear "business casual."
 As for children, it can be anything from formal to casual.